instance-id/nodebb-plugin-emailer-gmail-oauth2/README.md

 You will then input that information into the Emailer(Gmail-Oauth2) plugin page, save, and then rebuild/restart your forum.

 After that is complete, in your admin panel, go to the Settings tab, and then Email.
-On this page, under the Email Address section, you will input the email address you would like your email from the forum to actually be sent from.
+On this page, under the Email Address section, you will input the email address you would like your email from the forum to actually be sent from as well as what you would like the display name to be.

+Below that you can turn off the tiggle for "Use an external email server to send emails"

+Once those are complete, you should be able to save your settings and then scroll down to the "Send Test Email" button, which should deliver a test email to you from your newly setup alias account!

 -----------------